All Episodes

 You'll see this decline in the sort of white collar administrative jobs.

-But that's the way that current, that's a very pernicious dynamic where a sort of a larger share of women are actually in that college-educated category.
+But that's the way the current, that's a very pernicious dynamic where a sort of a larger share of women are actually in that in that admission, in that college educated category.

-It's pernicious when it comes to the likelihood of actually dating and marriage.
+It's pernicious when it comes to the likelihood of actually dating in marriage.

 Well, in the scenario I described, that HR job just goes away.

-And the number of those people drop significantly.
+And the number of those people drops significantly.

 A lot of those people aren't going to see a return on their college degree.